marc2982/marc2982.github.io/playoffs/README.md

 ## Notes

-note to self: manually created 1996, 2005, and 2013 summaries, and added \* to Marc and Nathan
+manually created 1996, 2005, and 2013 summaries, and added \* to Marc and Nathan, 2018 shows WSH as winner